cmdavid-epfl/cmdavid-epfl.github.io/story.md

       {% include top_us_table.html %}
    </div>

-   {% include image.html file="/assets/top10_us.gif" title="Top US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest US-based assignees, ranked by the number of patent applications in the given year."}
+   {% include image.html file="/assets/top10_us.gif" title="Top US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest US-based assignees, ranked by the number of patent applications in the given year." %}

    <div class="story-text">